ibm-cloud-docs/log-analysis/agent/adding_tags.md

 {: #adding_tags_linux}

-Complete the following steps to add more tags to the LogDNA agent:
+Complete the following steps to add more tags to the logging agent:

-1. Verify the LogDNA agent is running.
+1. Verify the logging agent is running.

 2. Add one or more tags.